 Even in Paris, a capital city famed for its gastronomy, it takes a little planning in order to have the most amazing culinary experiences.
-Here are some hints on how to avoid the tourist traps, navigate the ‘dining rules’, and eat like a local in some of my favourite and best local restaurants.
+Here are some hints on how to avoid the tourist traps, navigate the ‘dining rules’, and eat like a local in some of my favourite and best local restaurants in Paris.

-Eating well in France often means sticking to meal times.
-Some of the best local restaurants are the smaller, family-run restaurants open from 12.00 – 14.30 for lunch and then everyone will pop home during the afternoon only to re-open earliest 19.00 closing again anytime from 22.00.
-Cafés and larger restaurants tend stay open from lunch time to late.
+Eating well in France often means sticking to mealtimes.
+Some of the best local restaurants in Paris are the smaller, family-run restaurants open from 12.00 – 14.30 for lunch and then everyone will pop home during the afternoon only to re-open earliest 19.00 closing again anytime from 22.00.
+Cafés and larger restaurants tend to stay open from lunchtime to late.
 If you want to eat your evening meal before 20.30 you can but you will be eating with other tourists.

 Below are some of my favourites so if you don’t get the chance to eat these at home then track them down, except the last one!